We’re looking for local students to join our team as interns!

 In the recent blog post about land acknowledgements, we included examples and links to detailed information about the local indigenous peoples.
 It can be instructive and healing to include some acknowledgement of the land and the people who lived there as part of our gatherings.
 We can learn important things about appropriate ways to act with integrity in our local ecosystems from the indigenous peoples of the land.

-For Santa Cruz county from Aptos north, that was the Awaswas people.
+For Santa Cruz county from Aptos north, that was the Awaswas-speaking people.
 South of that was the Mutsun people.
 Both cultural groups are now represented by the Amah Mutsun Tribal Band.

 Ubuntu suggests collaborative co-creation will give us the best possible Novasutras Santa Cruz gatherings.
 What are you interested in?
 When are you available?
 Where would you like to meet?
 Please give us your input on this short survey, to help us plan for our next get-together…